-- · Resource Type
+- Resource Type

 - Internal ID

 - Time(Created)

 - Time(Revised)

 - Time(Marked)

-- · Change Level
+- Change Level

 - Management

-- · Object Origin
+- Object Origin

-- · Enabled For
+- Enabled For

 The Resource Type and Enabled For categories are listed for all recognized MO:DCA resource objects in the data set.
-The other categories that are listed are determined by the resource type (see "Resource type" on page 403).
+The other categories listed are determined by the resource type (see "Resource type").